3 Things I’m Not Thankful for This Thanksgiving

 For God is not the author of confusion but of peace, as in all the churches of the saints.
 (1 Corinthians 14:33 NKJV)

-To give full disclosure, this verse is about order in the church as it relates to prophesying.
-However, I think it can apply to other areas of life, including our stress.
+This verse is actually about order in the church as it relates to prophesying.
+However, I think that it can apply to other areas of life, including stress.
 God doesn’t command us to be busy or have full schedules.
 Rather, we choose to be busy and fill up our schedules.
-We cause unnecessary stress by doing these things, and we always look to ourselves to handle it.
-But God is the God of peace, and He wants us to trust Him.
+We often cause unnecessary stress by doing these things, and we always look to ourselves to handle it.
+But God is the God of peace, and He wants us to fully trust Him.

-This is, by far, the thing I’m least thankful for.
-Ever.
+This is—by far—the thing that I’m least thankful for.
 If Satan wasn’t such a talented liar, OCD, stress, and a plethora of my other issues wouldn’t be issues.
-It wouldn’t be as hard to believe God loves you, His character is perfect, you belong to Him permanently, and your worth comes from Him.
+Without his lies, it’d be easier to believe that God loves me and gives my life value and purpose.

-Thanks to Satan’s lies, I’ve hurt my relationship with God, my family, and myself.
-I almost ruined my life.
-We can’t resist the devil because we’re too weak.
+Thanks to Satan’s lies, I almost ruined my life.
+But we can’t resist the devil in our own strength because we’re too weak.
 Instead, we consume his lies like candy and feel defenseless in fighting them.
-Satan tells me the same lies day after day after day.
+Satan tells us the same lies day after day after day—and we tend to believe them.

 But…